De Finetti theorems for easy quantum groups: Finite quantum invariant sequences

 and

-\begin{definition} Let $(x_1,\dotsc,x_n)$ be a sequence of random variables in a noncommutative probability space $(\mc B,\varphi)$.
-We say that the joint distribution of this sequence is \textit{invariant under $G_n$}, or that the sequence is \textit{$G_n$-invariant}, if the distribution functional $\varphi_x:\ms P_n \to \C$ is invariant under the coaction $\alpha_n$, i.e.
+\begin{definition} Let $(x_1,\dotsc,x_n)$ be a sequence of random variables in a~noncommutative probability space $(\mc B,\varphi)$.
+We say that the joint distribution of this sequence is \textit{invariant under $G_n$}, or that the sequence is \textit{$G_n$-invariant}, if the distribution functional $\varphi_x\dvtx \ms P_n \to\C$ is invariant under the coaction $\alpha_n$, that is,

-for all $p \in \ms P_n$.
-More explicitly, the sequence $(x_1,\dotsc,x_n)$ is $G_n$-invariant if
+for all $p \in\ms P_n$.
+More explicitly, the sequence $(x_1,\dotsc ,x_n)$ is $G_n$-invariant if

-as an equality in $C(G_n)$, for all $k \in \N$ and $1 \leq j_1,\dotsc,j_k \leq n$. \end{definition}
+as an equality in $C(G_n)$, for all $k \in\N$ and $1 \leq j_1,\dotsc ,j_k \leq n$. \end{definition}

 \begin{remark} Suppose that $G_n \subset O_n$ is a compact group.
 By evaluating both sides of the above equation at $g \in G_n$, we see that a sequence $(x_1,\dotsc,x_n)$ is $G_n$-invariant if and only if